***Last updated June 20th, 2026***

 - Optimize Affiliate Links: Use clear, descriptive anchor text for your links.
 Cloak affiliate links if allowed, and always disclose relationships honestly.
 Make sure that you look at the policy of each affiliate program, some (like Amazon), have very specific wording for the affiliate disclosure, others are happy as long as you remain FTC compliant.

 - Add Helpful Extras: In depth reviews, comparison tables, answer boxes, and FAQs can keep visitors engaged longer and give your pages more authority.
 Anywhere that you can provide true value to your audience is a worthwhile addition.
+Try to provide something that they can’t already find elsewhere online – that is often your personal experience with what you are selling or talking about!

 Don’t Overlook These Affiliate SEO Considerations